azex-protocol/azex/README.md

 ## Overview

-The Vault contract is an ink! smart contract designed to manage collateral assets for leveraged trading positions in the Acala network.
+The Vault contract is an ink! smart contract designed to manage collateral assets for leveraged trading positions.
 It allows users to deposit and withdraw collateral, supporting multiple collateral assets and markets.

 ## Features and Functions